 History of the Bosnia-Herzegovina flag

+The Bosnia-Herzegovina flag features a blue background with a central yellow right isosceles triangle spanning the height of the flag with the right angle portion located on the upper fly-side of the triangle.
+Seven white five-pointed stars plus half stars on the top and bottom run parallel to and along the hypotenuse of the triangle.
 The three colors used on the flag, represent peace, generosity, justice and trust.
-The three points of the triangle symbolize the groups of people that make up the nation, who are, Bosniacs, Croats and Serbs.
-The white stars stand for Europe and the half star is used at the top and bottom to depict the stars as infinite.
+The three points of the triangle symbolize the groups of people that make up the nation: The Bosniacs, Croats, and Serbs.
+The white stars stand for Europe and the half stars on the top and bottom signify the stars as continuing infinitely.

 On April 5th, 1992, Bosnia and Herzegovina gained independence but the Bosnia-Herzegovina flag that is in use today was not adopted until February 4th, 1998.
-Between 1992-1998, a different flag was used which was the coat of arms used by the Kings of Bosnia during the Kotromanic Dynasty.
-It was blue with a white diagonal line in the middle and on each side were 3 gold "fleur de lys" (a lily which was used as a religious, dynastic or political emblem).
-However, in 1998, it was thought that the six fleur de lys on the flag only represented the Bosniaks and a new flag was created to represent the 3 groups that make up the nation.
+Between 1992-1998, a different flag was used which featured the coat of arms used by the Kings of Bosnia during the Kotromanic Dynasty.
+That flag was blue with a white diagonal line in the middle and on each side were 3 gold "fleur de lis."
+In 1998, it was thought that the six fleur de lys on the flag only represented the Bosniaks and a new flag was created to represent the 3 groups that the nation is comprised of.

 Bosnia and Herzegovina is also referred to as the "Heart Shaped Land," due to the shape of the country slightly resembling a heart.
-The largest city in Bosnia and Herzegovina is Sarajevo, which is also the capital city.
-It has been recognized as one of the top ten cities to visit and Bosnia and Herzegovina now has the 3rd highest tourism growth rate in the world.
-It is still known to be a very poor and poverty-stricken country, however tourism is helping to boost their economy.
+The largest city in the country is Sarajevo, which is also the capital city.
+Bosnia and Herzegovina is very very poor and poverty-stricken country, however, recently the tourism industry has been growing rapidly, which is helping to boost the economy; In fact, the country now has third highest tourism growth rate in the world.

 Download Bosnia-Herzegovina Flag Images